Error 403 in Web Scraping: 7 Easy Solutions and Examples

 }

-Too many requests from the same IP address can result in IP bans.
+Sending too many requests from the same IP address often leads to 403 status code errors and even IP bans.
 Most websites employ request rate limits to control traffic and resource usage.
 Therefore, exceeding a predefined limit will get you blocked.

-In this case, you can prevent IP bans by implementing delays between successive requests or request-throttling (limiting the number of requests you make within a certain time frame).
+In this case, you can prevent IP bans by implementing delays between successive requests or throttle requests by limiting the number of requests you make within a given time frame.

 To delay requests in Python, set the delay between consecutive requests, specify the total number of retry attempts, iterate through each request, and use the time.sleep() function to pause between requests.